 What We Learned

-All project delivery methods whether Design-Build, Design-Bid-Build or Integrated Project Delivery (IPD), require stable jobsite broadband to keep data flowing between engineers, project managers, owners, and field teams.
-It’s clear that the evolving modern construction jobsite, need for increased wireless bandwidth, especially for large civil projects, will be managed with field first technology solutions and that last mile, trailer, and field connectivity will be a priority moving forward.
+All project delivery methods whether Design-Build, Design-Bid-Build, or Integrated Project Delivery (IPD), require stable jobsite broadband to keep data flowing between engineers, project managers, owners, and field teams.
+It’s clear that the evolving modern construction jobsite and need for increased wireless bandwidth, especially for large civil projects, will be managed with field-first technology solutions and that last mile, trailer, and field connectivity will be a priority moving forward.